 Check with your trash / recycling hauler to see if and how they will accept books to be recycled curbside.

-Gold Medal Environmental/Paper Retriever local drop box locations.
+Paper Retriever Drop-Off Locations.
 Books and magazines will be recycled as paper at the locations listed.
 No hard covered or thick books will be accepted unless the pages are removed from the cover and binding.
 Hard covers and binding are trash.